1977 World Series

 1

-Did you know that Kodak, in association with The Sporting News, held a contest to rank Baseball's 25 Greatest Moments (nearly all of which are found in detail on Baseball Almanac) and this is how they finished:
+Did you know that Kodak, in association with The Sporting News, held a contest to rank Baseball's 25 Greatest Moments (All of which are found in detail on Baseball Almanac.) and this is how they finished:

 Baseball's 25 Greatest Moments